azoth-lang/azoth.language.design/classes-and-structs.md

 not in place, it would then be ambiguous which method pointer to put in the `M` vtable slot for class `D`.

+**TODO:** but generic interfaces can mean that you implement an interface twice with different parameters and a method becomes overloaded on the generic parameter type.
+So there is already not a unique slot for each method.

 ## Private

 Private members are private to the instance not shared between instances of the class.
 This